 But there are plenty of great options to fire up your neurons as well, from vehicle museums to street art tours.
 And whether you want to fly, drive, swim, or dive – or even jet pack! -, the vehicles in the city are attractions in and of themselves.

-Thankfully, we’ve done the research for you — all you need to worry about is which of the near-endless fun and unusual things to do in San Diego will be ticked off the bucket list first.
+From great outdoor activities to spectacular nightlife and sophisticated cultural experiences, this Southern Californian city has it all!
+All you need to worry about is which of the near-endless fun and unusual things to do in San Diego you can tick off the bucket list first.

 Ready to explore all the best bits San Diego has to offer?
 Read on!

 1 – See whales up close like never before

 Do you want to see how small you are next to the largest animal known to live on the planet?
 While in sunny San Diego, make sure to seize the opportunity of taking a whale-watching boat tour.

 Thousands of whales migrate to the coast of San Diego all year round — during their breeding season in winter and spring, and feeding period in summer and fall.

 Get the best sightings on a boat trip with the expert crew to follow the migratory patterns.
 Learn from your experienced guide about these amazing marine creatures and their environment.